cynic-net/pactivate/README.md

 Developer Notes
 ---------------

+The tests are run with `./Test`.
+You can use `./Test -q` to produce significantly less output, but this usually makes idenitifying problems significantly more difficult.

 `pactivate`, being sourced, runs in a special environment:
 1. We cannot use `exit` because that will exit the calling script (or worse yet, close the window of the user that sourced the script at the command